kpumwong/kpumwong-ness.github.io/_posts/2016-01-04-Extracting-data-with-the-Dune-API.md

 ## SQL on Dune.com

 Here is an example of a table being created with Dune.
-I am fetching all transactions ever done on Instadapp and Defisaver on ethereum mainnet.
+I am fetching all transactions ever done on Instadapp and Defisaver on the Ethereum mainnet.
 I usually write complex SQL using CTEs.
-It makes the code simpler to construct and easy to comprehend.
+It makes the code simpler to construct and easier to comprehend.
 You can see I am using a parameter in the where statements to be able to filter on what timeframe I want when I fetch the data using python.

 ```sql